-Table No.8 shows knowledge about tobacco health hazard.
+Table 8 shows knowledge about tobacco health hazard.
 It was very disheartening to know that 54% of the respondents did not think that tobacco may be hazardous to health.
 The respondents who did think that tobacco may be hazardous to health thought that:

 It may lead to cancer (60%)